As we have seen, pairs provide a primitive “glue” that we can use to

 elements rather than as a Lisp pair.
 Thus, the “pair” is

-represented as (list i j)
+represented as (list i j), not (cons i j).

-86 The set is the set of all elements of , excluding .
+The set is the set of all

-87 Semicolons in Scheme code are used to introduce comments.
-Everything from the semicolon to the end of the line is ignored by the interpreter.
-In this book we don’t use many comments; we try to make our programs self-documenting by using descriptive names.
+ignored by the interpreter.
+In this book we don’t use many comments; we try to

 88